University of Wisconsin Sustainable Management: About

 The curriculum was developed in cooperation with companies that are leading the way in sustainability, including Johnson Controls, Ford Motor Company, Eastman Kodak, Quad Graphics, FedEx, SC Johnson, Kohl's Department Stores, Veolia Environmental Services, and Modine Manufacturing.
 UW–Extension also worked with the Wisconsin Department of Natural Resources and other government agencies, along with faculty from the four UW campuses, to build the curriculum.

 Competencies

 The program's goal is for students to gain an understanding of how business systems, natural systems, and social systems intersect.
-In addition, students will learn how to preserve natural resources and strengthen communities while helping businesses develop sustainable practices in a global marketplace.

 The competencies for the Bachelor of Science in Sustainable Management degree were developed with help from corporate leaders interested in sustainability and the triple bottom line.
 To meet all intended learning outcomes of the program, students must demonstrate the following: